At a Glance

 ✨Know Your Legislation

 As a Children Panel Solicitor Director, it's crucial to have a solid understanding of the relevant legislation and guidelines.
-Brush up on key laws related to child welfare and family law before your interview, as this will demonstrate your expertise and commitment to the role.
+Brush up on key laws related to child welfare and family law, as well as any recent changes that may impact your practice.

 Interviews are a two-way street.
-Prepare insightful questions about the firm's culture, their approach to children's law, and future developments in the practice area.
-This shows your genuine interest in the firm and helps you assess if it's the right fit for you.
+Prepare insightful questions about the firm's culture, their approach to children law, and how they support their solicitors' professional development.
+This shows your genuine interest in the role and the firm.